 3. Attention to detail

-Detective personality has ability to to pick up on small details that others might miss.
+The Detective personality has the ability to pick up on small details that others might miss.

 They might like everything to be in its rightful place and get bothered when things are out of order.

 Others who pay close attention to detail might excel at art or music, noticing tiny nuances that add up to create a whole picture or sound.

 Our preconceived notions of what is and isn’t possible – what can be done and what cannot – form “the box” that confines our thinking and our awareness.

 Also, it is difficult to come up with innovative solutions to problems if we focus on the negative rather than the positive aspects of the situation.

 To “think outside the box” is to go past the obvious and consider possibilities that aren’t immediately apparent.